huggingface/blog/ml-director-insights-2.md

 🤗   Thank you for joining us in this second installment of ML Director Insights.
 Stay tuned for more insights from ML Directors in Finance, Healthcare and e-Commerce.

-Big thanks to Omar Rahman, Lois K. Smith, Raphael Cohen, and Martin Ostrovsky for their brilliant insights and participation in this piece.
+Big thanks to Omar Rahman, Cao (Danica) Xiao, Raphael Cohen, and Martin Ostrovsky for their brilliant insights and participation in this piece.
 We look forward to watching each of your continued successes and will be cheering you on each step of the way. 🎉

-Lastly, if you or your team are interested in accelerating your ML roadmap with Hugging Face Experts please visit [hf.co/support](https://huggingface.co/support?utm_source=article&utm_medium=blog&utm_campaign=ml_director_insights_2) to learn more.
+If you or your team are interested in accelerating your ML roadmap with Hugging Face Experts please visit [hf.co/support](https://huggingface.co/support?utm_source=article&utm_medium=blog&utm_campaign=ml_director_insights_2) to learn more.